MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## General functionality

 ### Windows Container Image must exactly match container host
-A Windows Server Container requires a opertaing system image that matches the container host in respect to build and patch level.
-A mismatch will lead to instability and or unpredictable behaivor for the container and/or the host.
+A Windows Server Container requires an opertaing system image that matches the container host in respect to build and patch level.
+A mismatch will lead to instability and or unpredictable behavior for the container and/or the host.
 <!-- Can we give examples of behavior or errors?
 Makes it more searchable -->

 ** Work Around: **